 When a parent betrays the entire family, children frequently experience doubt that they can trust anyone ever again.
 If a parent broke trust with the family, who can you rely on?
 Children will experience insecurity in all of their relationships.
 Teens may find it hard to trust members of the opposite sex and say that love is not worth the risk.

-You can't undo what has happened, but you can get your child into therapy to help work through the issues.
+You can't undo what has happened, but you can get your child into therapy to help work through the issues (*Please note our website receives compensation for referrals to BetterHelp).
 Be available to listen to your child.
 Let him or her talk and just listen.
 It's also important that both parents talk about the situation, as hard as that may be.
 The cheating parent may be met with silence or ignored, but it is important to apologize for the hurt that has been caused and offer to talk about it with the child in therapy.